Saeedam02/Learning-Solidity-PatrickCollins/README.md

 # Learning-Solidity-PatrickCollins
-This repo is dedicated to my learning on solidity language
+This repository is dedicated to learning Solidity, Blockchain, and smart contract from Patrich Collins and practicing everything he teaches step-by-step. there is a requirement file containing everything necessary for this course.